-An implementation of maps from intervals to values.
-The key intervals may overlap, and the implementation supports efficient queries for all intervals containing a point or intersecting a given interval.
+An implementation of sets of intervals and maps from intervals to values.
+The intervals may overlap, and the implementation supports efficient queries for all intervals containing a point or intersecting a given interval.

 A simple example.
 (Old version not requiring language extensions)

 If IntervalMap does not fit your needs, you might want to look at these packages on Hackage: SegmentTree FingerTree SplayTree Ranged-sets

 Minor performance tweaks.